Please note that all visitors enter the site at their own risk.

 There are no entrance fees but we do ask visitors to

-Remember that the site is a war grave and act in a dignified way;
+Remember that the site is a memorial to those who fell and act in a dignified way;

 Leave the site as they find it;

 Please note there are NO public toilet facilities at the Crater or in La Boisselle village, but of course the local cafes have facilities for their customers.